-2030 Target 2040 Target 2045 Target 2045 Target 2045 Target 30% of existing landscaping equipment will be replaced with zeroemission alternatives 30% of existing landscaping equipment will be replaced with zeroemission alternatives 30% of existing landscaping equipment will be replaced with zeroemission alternatives 30% of existing landscaping equipment will be replaced with zeroemission alternatives 1,082 MTCO2e
+12% of existing landscaping equipment will be replaced with zero-emission alternatives

+30% of existing landscaping equipment will be replaced with zero-emission alternatives

+39% of existing landscaping equipment will be replaced with zeroemission alternatives

-- Action IN-3.1.1: Encourage business owners (e.g., landscaping businesses) to convert or replace their gasoline-powered gardening equipment, such as lawn mowers, leaf blowers, and hedge trimmers, with electric or other zero-emission alternative equipment. - Action IN-3.1.2: Promote California's Clean Off-Road Equipment Voucher Program for professional landscape services, which provides vouchers to purchase zero-emission landscaping equipment.
+- ▶ Action IN-3.1.1: Encourage business owners (e.g., landscaping businesses) to convert or replace their gasoline-powered gardening equipment, such as lawn mowers, leaf blowers, and hedge trimmers, with electric or other zero-emission alternative equipment. - ▶ Action IN-3.1.2: Promote California's Clean Off-Road Equipment Voucher Program for professional landscape services, which provides vouchers to purchase zero-emission landscaping equipment.